macxer16/brawlers_telegram_bot/README.md

 # brawlers_telegram_bot
-this telegram bot can recognize brawlers from brawl stars.
+this telegram bot can recognize some brawlers from brawl stars and these brawlers stars.